conormckenzie/Text-Adventure-Game-comp145/README.md

 # Text-Adventure-Game-comp145
 A Text Adventure Game started as a project for my introductory OOP Java class (comp145), still under development

-JAR files (Dungeon edition and Christmas edition) are available in the same directory as this README file
+JAR files (Dungeon edition and Christmas edition) are available in the same directory as this README file, and should just run when opened (plug-n-play) if the user has Java installed